-Student behavior and multiple tardies may result in after school detention, which begins 10 minutes after the last school bell Monday through Thursday and lasts approximately 30 minutes.
-Christian Brothers allows students to delay after school detention for one day so the student may schedule or reschedule rides, co-curricular or other after-school activities and responsibilities.
+Student behavior and multiple tardies may result in after school detention, which begins 10 minutes after the last school bell Monday through Thursday and lasts approximately 45 minutes..
 If a student is unable to attend an imposed after school detention due to a scheduling conflict, he/she must obtain prior approval to delay after school detention from the Dean of Students.
 The Dean of Students will impose additional detention days if a student misses after school detention without prior approval.
 The Dean of Students' Office may assign tasks to students for the school community for after school detention.
 Otherwise, students must remain in the detention room.
 The Dean of Students' Office will use an email notification to parents about their student's after school detention.